stefb965/material-components-web/packages/mdc-tabs/README.md

 npm install --save @material/tab-bar
 ```

-## Tab Bar usage
+## Tabs usage

-Tab Bar allow users to explore and switch between different views.
-MDC-Tab-Bar can be used as a CSS only component, or a more dynamic JavaScript
+`mdc-tab-bar` can be used as a CSS only component, or a more dynamic JavaScript
 component.

 There are also three different permutations of tab labels.
 These include text,